 At this time there were no awards based only on financial need.
 This was a disadvantage for the student who was capable of college work but couldn’t qualify for academic scholarships and/or lacked the funds for continued education.
 Another significant barrier was the culture of the times.
 A college education was not always seen as necessary by many families.
 There was also some reluctance to reveal financial information as it was thought to be nobody’s business.
 Many young people ceased their education upon receipt of their high school diploma.

 Things began to change in the early 1960’s.
 After a brief stint as a classroom teacher, Marvin Rosenblum became the guidance counselor at BRHS.
 The position of guidance counselor, now very much an integral part of the academic landscape, was relatively new at this time.
-Rosenblum saw that all the guidance wasn’t worth anything if the student couldn’t afford to go to school.
-In 1962, fewer than 20 percent of Boothbay Region students went on to any post- secondary education.
+Rosenblum saw that all the guidance wasn’t worth anything if the student couldn’t afford to continue their education beyond high school.
+In 1962, fewer than 20% of the Boothbay Region's graduates went on to any post- secondary education.

 This issue of lack of funding for higher education was also a concern shared by several education watchers in the community – Bud Logan, Dr. John Andrews and his wife Jeanne, officers of Canal Bank, and Bernie O’Donnell of Depositors Trust Bank, to name a few.

-In April 1964, a group of citizens looked into the proper procedure and created a needs-based aid organization.
+In April of 1964, a group of citizens looked into the proper procedure and created a need-based aid organization.
 June of that year saw the establishment of the Boothbay Region Scholarship Fund with Rotarians among the officers.
-Officers included Willian Danforth, President, Keith Walbridge, Vice President, Blanche Marshall, Secretary, and Ruth Dodge, Treasurer, with William Danforth, Bernard O’Donnell, Kenneth Walbridge, Marvin Rosenblum, Rev Allen Broyles, Ruth Dodge, and Blanche Marshall as Directors.
+Officers included Willian Danforth, President; Keith Walbridge, Vice President; Blanche Marshall, Secretary;and Ruth Dodge, Treasurer, with William Danforth, Bernard O’Donnell, Kenneth Walbridge, Marvin Rosenblum, Rev Allen Broyles, Ruth Dodge, and Blanche Marshall as Directors.
 Tax exempt status was also obtained from the IRS, recognizing the organization as a 501 (c)3 non-profit entity.

 Early fundraising was done by the Mothers’ Marches.
 Every January for several years, 25-50 mothers (and fathers) from all over the Boothbay Region gathered in the Harbor to receive assignments and then literally went to march “door to door” in cold, ice and snow soliciting monies as part of the Student Aid Fund’s Annual Campaign.

 The march lasted about a week each year.
-While the funds raised were modest, the consciousness raising was amazing.
-The Mothers March was proof that the community support was there.
+While the funds raised were modest, the consciousness raised was amazing.
+The Mothers’ Marches were proof that community support was there.
 The message of these annual marches was simple – whether or not you have children, or whether your child is too young or has already graduated from high school, think of the next generation of children because this fund makes options possible.